WISDEM/WEIS/docs/weis_models.rst

 | 2                        | Wave excitation and added mass for all members      | Only drag and buoyancy from strip theory for all members                               |
 +--------------------------+-----------------------------------------------------+----------------------------------------------------------------------------------------+

+WEIS now includes the capability to create intersected meshes for the BEM modeling.
+This capabilty relies on using external packages, `pygmsh <https://pygmsh.readthedocs.io/en/latest/>`_ and `meshmagick <https://github.com/LHEEA/meshmagick>`_.
+Please make sure you install these separately.

 pyHAMS
 ^^^^^^